ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 We work hard to keep our prices as low and stable as possible, with the aim of only having to adjust them for inflation.
 So, prices are subject to change.
 As you pay in advance, you can and will never be charged retrospectively - and if you want to add more mailboxes during an active licencing period, you will only be charged the initial price of your current license period for these additional mailboxes (and this only for the remaining months of your current license period), even if the price was raised in the meantime.

 Support may be chargeable.
-This includes workshops, implementation support, all forms of remote or on-site outsourcing, support for topics already well-explained in the documentation and support for problems with the root cause outside of Set-OutlookSignatures or Set-OutlookSignatures Benefactor Circle.
+This includes workshops, implementation support, all forms of remote or on-site outsourcing, support for topics already well-explained in the documentation, and support for problems with the root cause outside of Set-OutlookSignatures or Set-OutlookSignatures Benefactor Circle.

 ### 5.2.
 Trial version
 You may want to start with a 30-day trial license.